ange-yaghi/manta-ray/docs/public/tutorials/4_textures/4_textures.md

 |`map`|The image to export.|
 |`filename`|The filename of the saved image.|

-A simple script to load an image file, invert it and then save the output would be as follows:
+A simple script that loads an image file, inverts it and then saves the output would be as follows:

 ```
 import "mantaray.mr"